KaMuZunai/LavenderHookFork/README.md

 - **Misc Window**\
 When enabled, the Misc window will be visible; otherwise, invisible.

+- **Mastery Level**\
+When enabled, will display a level icon that will gain experience by playing the game with a custom XP system.
+This does not provide any benefits outside of being fun.

 - **Console**\
 When enabled, the Console will be visible; otherwise, invisible.